theextremeprogrammer/Succinct/README.md

 I started to build out this framework so I could have a de-coupled approach to testing my iOS apps using a BDD-style approach.
 After re-creating the same style of tests several times I thought it'd be best to pull them together into a framework to help myself and possibly others.

-**_Caveat:_** Succinct doesn't support every single aspect of testing various iOS views just yet.
+**_Caveat:_** _Succinct doesn't support every single aspect of testing various iOS views just yet.
 I'm slowly adding functionality in as I need it.
-If there's something you'd like to see included please feel free to make a PR and we can discuss.
+If there's something you'd like to see included please feel free to make a PR._ 👍🏻

-Some of the functionality included currently includes:
+Some of the functionality currently includes:

 ## UIViewController
-UIViewController methods give a convenient way of interacting with the objects located within that view controller's hierarchy without coupling yourself to the private details that the VC contains.
+UIViewController methods give a convenient way of interacting with the objects located within that view controller's hierarchy without coupling to the private details that the view controller contains.
+Keep your UIViews private within your view controller and simply utilize the following methods to discover what is contained within.

 ### UIButton
 Simply specify the text or image that is displayed on the button to tap it, de-coupling you from the button instance and target action.
-Your button instance and target action can be private in the implementation.
+Your button instance property and target action method can both be private in the implementation.

 #### Commands
 ```